-- All configuration files (defined by AdminHD) return to their cold start defaults (config.tcl, gui\config.tcl, etc.) - All matrix connections are cleared, unless protected by the factory-configuration. - All IO parameters are set to factory default values. - The default DSP configuration is loaded.
-This can be defined from the Custom Functions display. - All DSP parameters are set to factory default values. - All other user settings are cleared (e.g. no fader strip assignments).
+• All configuration files (defined by AdminHD) return to their cold start defaults (config.tcl, gui_config.tcl, etc.)

+- All matrix connections are cleared, unless protected by the factory-configuration. - All IO parameters are set to factory default values. - All mxDSP parameters are set to factory default values (if applicable).

-The best way to reset the console for a new job or show is to load a production.
+The best way to reset the Nova73 for a new job or show is to load a production.